Best SIEM Tools Shortlist

 - Not as robust as other SIEM solutions on the market

-ManageEngine EventLog Analyzer is a SIEM solution with a real-time log correlation engine that alerts you of suspicious activities in your network.
+ManageEngine EventLog Analyzer is a SIEM solution with a real-time log correlation engine that alerts you to suspicious activities in your network.
+Steve Morris, Founder and CEO at NEWMEDIA.COM, noted, “Compliance reporting went from monthly soup to dashboards.
+Audits are now a drop-down export instead of a forensic report.”

 Why I picked ManageEngine EventLog Analyzer: ManageEngine EventLog Analyzer offers impressive log management features in a single console.
 But the main reason I put this platform here is that it offers a file integrity monitoring (FIM) module that detects unauthorized modifications to sensitive files and system folders.
 It provides audit trails of any changes made to a file and notifies administrators of incidents that could indicate a breach.